Policy Number: TL201803-1.0 • Version/Last Updated: 1.0/ Aug 2018 • Audience: Public • Commencement: March 2015 (revised 2018)

 Learning contributes to wellbeing

-Each student has inherent dignity
+Each student has value and inherent dignity

 Each student is unique

 Students are able to express their views and are provided with opportunities to participate in decisions that affect their lives

 Wellbeing is nurtured in the context of community and collaborative relationships are encouraged

 Parents and carers have a primary responsibility for the development of their child’s wellbeing

 Students can learn, and schools can teach knowledge and skills that support the achievement of wellbeing